jagger85/JobScrap-React-UI/README.md

 The built files will be in the `dist` directory.

-## 🤝 Contributing

-1. Fork the repository
-2. Create your feature branch (`git checkout -b feature/AmazingFeature`)
-3. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
-4. Push to the branch (`git push origin feature/AmazingFeature`)
-5. Open a Pull Request

-## 📝 License

-This project is licensed under the MIT License - see the LICENSE file for details.

 ## 🙏 Acknowledgments

 - Icons provided by Lucide React
 - UI components inspired by modern design principles
-- Special thanks to all contributors

 ---